Project Ghana

 Community Commitment

-Our goal is to leave each community empowered and supported, through sustainable practices and respectful engagement.
+Our goal is for the community to feel empowered and supported through sustainable practices and respectful engagement.

 Photos will only be taken by Smiles for Speech at appropriate times and may be shared later, ensuring dignity and respect for the communities.